-Since service desks can be configured to allow anyone to sign up for a customer account, there are numerous types of threats that need to be addressed, including:
+Since service management can be configured to allow anyone to sign up for a customer account, there are numerous types of threats that need to be addressed, including:

 - Impersonating the email credentials and domain of company employees in order to get access to internal information and documents.
 This can be done by creating a generic email address under the name of a company employee (since agents do not see the customer’s email domain on the UI).

 - Seeing ticket assignees and names of relevant IT staff, which could then be targeted in further social engineering or phishing attacks.

 - Gathering intelligence about internal processes within the company.

 So keeping a close eye on publicly-accessible service desk portals is always a good idea.
 And when IT managers have a harder time verifying tickets through in-person conversations, it becomes doubly important.

 However, in larger Jira deployments, this is not always so straightforward...